jchoi25/Censys-Take-Home/README.md

 ```

 Run the program in CLI

 ```bash
 python3 main.py
 ```

 This will return a csv file named `out.csv`.
-The output path is set to the root of the project repository.
+The output path is the same location of the `main.py` file.
 To change the output location, edit the filepath variable in `main.py`.